Arduino Programming Fundamentals

 Arduino has been used in thousands of different projects and applications.
 This is due to its simplicity and ease of usage.
 Likewise, the Arduino software is also easy-to-use for beginners and provides express tools for advanced users as well.

-I have personally compiled below Some regular trump cards Arduino have over other microcontroller boards
+I have personally compiled below Some regular trump cards Arduino has over other microcontroller boards

 - Cross-platform: You don’t have to worry about the type of computer to use for writing your codes.
 Thanks to the software developers, the Arduino Software IDE (Integrated Development Environment) runs on all operating systems.
 Whether you are a Windows, Linux or Mac OS lover, you got to choose your prefer installation package.